How Will You Keep Your New Year’s Resolutions in 2022?

 In May 2021, Statista published New Year’s Resolution of Americans for 2021.
 Approximately half of Americans wanted to start 2021 by getting in shape.
 The most popular New Year’s resolution was “doing more exercise” or “improving my fitness.”
 Losing weight was also the New Year’s resolution for 48 percent of Americans.

-So how to identify suitable solutions to improve your life?
+So how do you identify suitable solutions to improve your life?

 Pick the correct resolution

 Set yourself a goal that is achievable and has meaning.
-Your resolution should also be obvious and relevant to you.
+Your resolution should also be evident and relevant to you.

 Be SMART

-By using the SMART goal setting framework, it can help with crafting better plans.
+Using the SMART goal-setting framework can help with crafting better plans.

 Colorful wooden letters spell 'SMART,' the acronym for specific, measurable, achievable, realistic, timely goals.